• Art magazine

 Nowadays, graffiti art is a well-known phenomenon worldwide and is practiced by many artists all over the world.
 There are many different techniques and styles that are used to create graffiti art, and there are also many different topics and motifs that are integrated into the works of art.
 Graffiti art is an art form that develops quickly and is constantly changing.

-Different forms of graffiti art
+Different forms of graffiti art: techniques and styles

 Graffiti art has many faces